sfgabe/OITProjects/FluxCapacitor/readme.md

 ## Options
 There are two main scripts - .ino and .py - both are constructed with basically the same circuit

 - **flux_capacitor.py** is a python script that can be used by a Raspberry Pi with a trigger of your choosing.
 It looks cool as a RetroPi enclosure with a pi Zero, can be activated with startup or the push of a button.
-Initially, I set it up a RetroPie for some classic video games, but didn't want to take up shelf space.
+I set it up a  [RetroPie](https://retropie.org.uk/) for some classic video games.
-- **flux_capacitor.ino** is an Arduino script that uses MQTT to control the light, great for fun notifications via Home Assistant, etc.
+- **flux_capacitor.ino** is an Arduino script that uses MQTT to control the light, great for fun notifications via [Home Assistant](https://www.home-assistant.io/)

 Video here: https://youtu.be/O8Gv1gEYWtU